ipfs/js-ipfs/examples/exchange-files-in-browser/README.md

 1. Install a `go-ipfs` or `js-ipfs` node in your machine
 2. Make your daemons listen on WebSockets
+3. Start a `libp2p-webrtc-star` signaling server
-3. Start the app
+4. Start the app
-4. Dial to a node using WebSockets (your desktop ones)
+5. Dial to a node using WebSockets (your desktop ones)
-5. Transfer files between all of your nodes!
+6. Transfer files between all of your nodes!

 Just follow the instructions below and it will be up and running in no time!